 The most important part of any marketing strategy is information about your customers.
 Building up your database – ideally, while cementing real relationships with your customers – gives you the advantage of starting from a place of knowledge.
 If you aren’t already, start accumulating this information.
 This data needs to be meticulously and prolifically collected, so that you can get to know who you are marketing to.
 An easy way to start is to ask for contact details and information that is relevant to your business, at every point where you customers interact with you.

 Tip: Look at the hot buys from season, and use this data to upsell or cross-sell by offering special deals on upgrades and compatible items.
-Here is a list of 2019’s top software options to help simplify the process.

 Nowadays, consumers need more than just traditional advertising.
 They expect valuable content and enriching experiences.
 But what is content and how do you make it?
 Simply, content is everything that customers get from you that is not designed to make them buy the product right now – it could be helpful tips on how to use your product effectively, a mailer, a blog or anything else that keeps your customers closer to you.